How do I submit work to Turnitin?

 Press Submit to open the Submission screen.

-Having clicked on the Submit button, you will see this screen.
+Having clicked on the Submit button, you will see the Submission screen.

 Submitting by Single File Upload